OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 end
 ```

 The first parameter `::Val{:P}` is a special [value type](http://www.jlhub.com/julia/manual/en/function/Val) that allows this function to be dispatched when it is given the value `Val(:P)`.
 This is how Oceananigans tells the model which forcing function it wants.
 At the start of this function we unpack some parameters from the model, then calculate each term, and return the total change.
-For the nutrient we will define the evolution by:
+For the nutrient, we will define the evolution by:

 ```@example implementing
 @inline (bgc::NutrientPhytoplankton)(::Val{:N}, args...) = -bgc(Val(:P), args...)